GabrielDiDomenico/ProceduralRooms/README.md

-Simple Dungeon Room generator using Canvas2D for visualization.
+Procedural Dungeon Room generator using Canvas2D for visualization.

 Can create multiple rooms and the corridors are conected using A* algorithm